sparkfun/SparkFun_GNSSDO/docs/troubleshooting_tips.md

 	<figure markdown>
 	[![Terminal Block](./assets/img/accuracy/precision-RTK.png){ width="400" }](./assets/img/accuracy/precision-RTK.png "Click to enlarge")
-	<figcaption markdown>Data recorded from the RTK mosaic-X5 with the RTK corrections.</figcaption>
+	<figcaption markdown>Data recorded from the RTK mosaic-T with the RTK corrections.</figcaption>
 	</figure>

 	</div>

 	</div>

 	**Conditions:** L1/L2/L5 band antenna, statically mounted to the rooftop of our building, featuring a significant ground plane, with no obstructions for multi-path signals.
-The RTK mosaic-X5 was connected with a low-loss cable, fully powered at 5V, and configured as an NTRIP client with corrections from [RTK2go](http://www.rtk2go.com:2101/SNIP::STATUS).
+The RTK mosaic-T was connected with a low-loss cable, fully powered at 5V, and configured as an NTRIP client with corrections from [RTK2go](http://www.rtk2go.com:2101/SNIP::STATUS).

 === "Ideal *(RTK & L5 Band)*"
 	Under *"ideal conditions"*, our location had a standard deviation of &sigma;~x~ = 4.68mm and &sigma;~y~ = 6.70mm